andland/logisticPCA/README.md

 To install R, visit [r-project.org/](http://www.r-project.org/).

-To install in R, first install `devtools` from CRAN, then run the following commands.
+To install the package, first install `devtools` from CRAN.
+Then run the following commands.
 ```R
 # install.packages("devtools")
 library("devtools")